mallen1080/Langtons-Ant/README.md

 2. The linear model led to a poor visual representation of the position of the slider.
 On the left bound, an increase of 100 from the input changed the speed from 1 step / second to 100 steps / second, which caused a large visual change.
-On the right bound, a decrease of 100 changed the speed from 1000 steps / second to 900 steps / second, which was seen as negligent.
+On the right bound, a decrease of 100 changed the speed from 1000 steps / second to 900 steps / second, which was seen as negligible.

 Both of these problems were solved with the setSpeed function below.